hyperledger/fabric-private-chaincode/docs/design/fabric-v2+/attestation-interface.md

     uint8_t* attestation,
     uint32_t attestation_length);
 ```
 The `get_attestation` accepts as input a 32-byte statement and the buffer where the output attestation will be placed.
-It return `0` on error.
+It returns `0` on error.
 The 32-byte statement is the object of the attestation.
 Its content is entirely up to the caller.
 Typically, the caller will define such statement as the hash of a set public keys, which belong to the enclave.

 ### Details related to EPID-based SGX attestations